Operation Rajiv: 23 June 1987: First Indian assault by Varinder Singh's team

-Harnam Singh's team
+24 June 1987: Second Indian assault by Harnam Singh's team

 On the night of 24 June, a 10-men team led by Subedar Harnam Singh was sent out.
 Another team led by Subedar Sansar Chand followed it at a distance.
 A third team led by Naib Subedar Bana Singh was kept as a reserve force to be deployed in case the first assault team was stalled due to enemy fire.
 Harnam Singh's team managed to find the rope and the dead bodies of Pande's patrol.
 The Indian soldiers started climbing the ice wall.
 They had barely covered a distance of 50 m, when their scout Naik Tara Chand noticed some movement in the front.
 Alerted by Tara Chand, the Indian soldiers started moving down.
 But before they could take up the firing positions, the Pakistanis opened fire with medium machine guns.
 Tara Chand and two others were killed instantaneously.
 The troops following them were unable to fire back as their weapons had jammed in the −25 °C temperature.
 Later, the Indians found that the Pakistanis were heating their weapons with a kerosene stove kept below the weapon.
 Harnam Singh's men first took shelter behind icicles, and then hurriedly dug shallow trenches in the ice.
 The Indian artillery designated to cover them could not be used to full extent, as there was danger of them being hurt.
 Ultimately, the attack had to be abandoned.

 The wounded soldiers were later brought to the base, and evacuated via helicopters.
 Their reliefs were dispatched promptly.
 The Indians also heard helicopters making regular trips on the Pakistani side.
 While bringing the bodies of their two dead colleagues to the base, the Indians also discovered the bodies of Rajiv Pande and Naib Subedar Hem Raj.
 Although the two had been killed a month earlier, their bodies had been preserved in the ice.